Dunhuang Yardang National Geopark, Ghost Town

-Yardang National Geological Park is a wonderful park with large scale yardang landforms, formed by wind erosion.
+Yardang National Geopark is a wonderful park in Dunhuang with large scale yardang landforms, formed by wind erosion.

 It is located on the border of Gansu and Xinjiang provinces, close to the mysterious Lop Nur.
 It comprises a rare natural museum of naturally-formed sculptures, with ordered mounds in peculiar shapes.